Experimental verification of the quantum nature of a neural network: where are the wavefunctions?

 \end{widetext} and we obtain the coefficients by simply Fourier transforming the above quantity \begin{widetext}

 \end{widetext} for $m\neq 0$ and the zero mode projection would be obtained by defining $K$ as the average

 This type of solution allows us to define our wavefunction using a multivariate phase that has periodic type phase solutions and hence has various gauge (indeterminacy) directions that are however not linked to some "vanishing" procedure like taking a thermodynamic limit.
+Therefore the neural network retains from its Hamilton-Jacobi incomplete integral description a phase depending on a multivariate generating function that abandons full knowledge on a series of observables/dynamical variables.
+Due to this, the description of the neural network is made in terms of a wavefunction with a complex phase that generates potential correlations between non-observable potential outcomes, triggering the emergence of entanglement.
+In this sense the gauge degrees of freedom and the quantum phase appear as a unified concept, one being in some sense dual to the other.
+Given the wavefunction we obtain as

+our incomplete generating function will not depend on a series of variables (the ones we set to zero) which are associated to conjugate momenta that remain fully undetermined.
+This will allow the wavefunction to play exactly the role we demand it to do in quantum mechanics, namely that

+namely it will obey Born's rule and behave like a probability amplitude or a pre-probability.
+Therefore now we can expect for true entanglement to occur in the inner dynamics of a neural network.
+This has been achieved with local gauge freedom and small gauge transformations.
+The result was a standard quantum mechanical property of the neural network.
+In a future article it would be interesting to study the effect on neural networks of large gauge transformations (not linked to unity).
+What would be the quantum analogue of a large gauge transformation not connected to unity?
+And for that matter, what would be the neural analogue of such a gauge transformation?
+I hope to be able to answer those questions in a future article.